CaperCube/HyperVox/docs/md/Setup.md

 Here's some beginner / intermediate level instructions to get a server up and running:
 Once you've done steps `1 - 8`, you'll only need steps `9 - 11` to host again.

-1. Install an ide (integrated development environment) (I like VSCode).
+1. Install an ide (integrated development environment) (I like [VSCode](https://code.visualstudio.com/download)).
-2. Install Node.js (v16 or newer) on your system.
+2. Install [Node.js](https://nodejs.org/en/download/) (v16 or newer) on your system.
-3. Create a directory on your system and put the contents of the project here.
+3. Create a directory on your system and put the [contents of the project](https://github.com/CaperCube/CaperCore/archive/refs/heads/master.zip) there.
+(If you download the project with this link, make sure you unzip it in this folder)
 4. Open VSCode and use *File > Open Folder...* to open this folder.
 5. Click *Terminal > New Terminal*.
 6. Run the command `npm install` or `npm i` in the terminal to install the project's node packages.